Samer-Alnajjar/data-structures-and-algorithms/javascript/code-challenges/fizzBuzzTree/README.md

 # Challenge Summary
 <!-- Short summary or background information -->
-Function to check if a number is devisable 3, 5, 15
+Function to give what inside the tree using breadth first

 ## Challenge Description
 <!-- Description of the challenge -->
-Function to check if a number is devisable 3, 5, 15
+Function to give what inside the tree using breadth first

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-Loop inside the tree and and check if the value is devisable 3, 5, 15
+Loop inside th tree and push the elements inside an array.

 - Big o:
 time: O(n)